2024

 The power flow models built for the 10-Year Assessment are for system analyses.
 For some project deficient models, projects were purposely left out of these models in order to verify system problems and determine which problems worsen over time.
 We have taken the approach of evaluating subsequent summer peak seasons in each of our annual 10-Year Assessments to determine the immediacy of needs identified, hence providing a means of prioritization.

-The 2024, 2028, and 2033 steady state project deficient summer peak models were developed to evaluate needs, verify 10-Year Assessment findings from previous years, and confirm that previously identified needs will increase over time.
-The 2033 project deficient models reflect years sufficiently forward in time to determine the need for and assess the performance of larger-scale, long lead-time projects (345 kV lines, for example) that could be needed and expected to be in service in that time frame.
+The 2025, 2029 and 2034 steady state project deficient summer peak models were developed to evaluate needs, verify 10-Year Assessment findings from previous years, and confirm that previously identified needs will increase over time.
+The 2024 10-Year Assessment project deficient models reflect years sufficiently forward in time to determine the need for and assess the performance of larger-scale, long lead-time projects (345 kV lines, for example) that could be needed and expected to be in service in that time frame.

 All project models